Beam me to the beach Scotty and don’t forget my notebook!

 Some people think I’m merely on vacation when they see my beach pictures on Facebook or Instagram.
 I have to disappoint them; it’s more of a transformation boot camp with my own personal development program.
 My body has changed due to regular exercise, healthy food and the hours I spend sleeping more, thanks to my new daily routine.
 I am meditating and visualizing my goals.
 I have more energy than ever before, I’m more productive and just bubbling with creativity.
 My experiment is not yet complete, but I can already see the positive effects.

 I’m not encouraging everybody to quit with this blog post, but rather to take their career into their own hands and to develop themselves regularly, in whatever form.
-You want to lead people, but your boss is not letting you, then just start your own business and build a team.
-You dream of speaking at a conference but can’t get invited, then just organize your own event and become the keynote speaker.
-You want to work as a social media manager, but your job profile says that you are an accountant, then start your own YouTube channel.
+If you want to lead people, but your boss is not letting you, then just start your own business and build a team.
+If you dream of speaking at a conference but can’t get invited, then just organize your own event and become the keynote speaker.
+If you want to work as a social media manager, but your job profile says that you are an accountant, then start your own YouTube channel.
 Just because the world built a wall in front of you doesn’t mean you have to stare at it.
-Find your own way, learn new things and live your life the way it makes you happy and satisfied.
+Find your own way, learn new things, and live your life the way it makes you happy and satisfied.
 The American lawyer and author Elizabeth Edwards once put it this way:

 “You cannot change the wind, but you can adjust the sails.”